phernama21/bicycle-shop/README.md

 > I decided to use Tailwid over Bootstrap even when I never used it before because of the templates and ui-kits provided.

 ## 🔄 8.
 Git Management
+Despite being the sole contributor to this project, I maintained professional Git practices by implementing a structured branching strategy.
+Each significant feature or component was developed in its own dedicated branch, ensuring:

+- **Code Isolation:** Features were developed independently to prevent conflicts
+- **Atomic Commits:** Changes were organized into logical, focused commits
+- **Clean History:** The main-shop branch was kept stable with only complete, tested features
+- **Traceable Development:** Each feature's evolution can be clearly followed through its branch history

+While traditional pull requests and issue tracking were not utilized due to the single-contributor nature of the project, this branch-based approach maintained code quality and established good habits for future collaborative development.

 ## 🚀 9.
 Quick Start